Thousands flee as wildfires burn out of control in and around Los Angeles and homes are destroyed

 The erratic weather caused President Joe Biden to cancel plans to travel to inland Riverside County, where he was to announce the establishment of two new national monuments in the state.
 He remained in Los Angeles, where smoke was visible from his hotel, and was briefed on the wildfires.
 The Federal Emergency Management Agency approved a grant to help reimburse California for the firefighting cost.

 Officials didn’t give an estimate of structures damaged or destroyed in the Pacific Palisades wildfire, but they said about 30,000 residents were under evacuation orders and more than 13,000 structures were under threat.
-Gov. Gavin Newsom visited the scene and said many homes had burned.
+Newsom visited the scene and said many homes had burned.
+He declared a state of emergency.

 The fire burned down Temescal Canyon, a popular hiking area surrounded by dense neighborhoods of multimillion-dollar homes.
 Flames jumped famous Sunset Boulevard and burned parts of the Palisades Charter High School, which has been featured in many Hollywood productions including the 1976 horror movie “Carrie,” the 2003 remake of “Freaky Friday” and the TV series “Teen Wolf.”